Melaleuca manglesii: Description

 Melaleuca manglesii is a shrub growing to about 1.5 m high and wide.
 The leaves are arranged alternately, 3.0-7.5 mm long, 1.0-1.6 mm wide, narrow elliptic in shape and with a rounded ends.

 The flowers are arranged in heads at or near the ends of the branches which continue to grow after flowering.
 The heads are up to 22 mm in diameter and contain between 2 and 8 groups of flowers in threes.
 The petals are 1.8-2.0 mm long and fall off soon after the flower opens.
 The stamens are arranged in five bundles around the flowers and are deep pink or mauve in colour tipped with a yellow stigma.
 There are 5 to 7 stamens in each bundle.
 Flowering occurs in spring and is followed by fruit which are woody, cup-shaped capsules 2.8-4 mm long, arranged in small groups along the stem.

 Taxonomy and naming

 This species was first described in 1844 by Johannes Conrad Schauer in Plantae Preissianae.
-The specific epithet (mangles) is in honour of James Mangles, a collector of Western Australian plants.
+The specific epithet (manglesii) is in honour of James Mangles, a collector of Western Australian plants.